Renuma1618/Next-Supabase-App/README.md

 Users can now update their profile details (e.g., name, gender, or email) on the Profile Page (app/auth/profile/page.tsx).
 Also Deleted the Product permenantely.

-The updated data is saved to the Supabase user metadata or a dedicated users table, depending on your setup.
 -----
 ## Deploy the Next.js Application in Vercel